npiv/chatblade/README.md

   Only answer in JSON, don't provide any more text.
 Valid JSON uses "" quotes to wrap its items.
 ```

-we can now run a command and refer to this prompt with `-p etymology`
+We can now run a command and refer to this prompt with `-p etymology`:

 ```bash
 chatblade -p etymology gregarious